alloc/alien-dom/docs/function-components.md

 runtime.
 Specifically, if it has a self-updating ancestor, it will also become self-updating.

+Note that elements created outside (i.e. in a `useEffect` callback or other callback) of a self-updating component's render phase do **NOT** have their component forced into self-updating mode.

-In practice, the only major effect this has is in relation to JSX element references.
+In practice, when a plain component becomes a self-updating component, the only major side effect is in relation to JSX element references (see below).

 ## Element references